strapi/documentation/docusaurus/docs/dev-docs/api/document.md

 </details>

-:::strapi API to query documents data
+:::strapi APIs to query documents data
 To interact with documents or the data they represent:

   - From the back-end server (for instance, from controllers, services, and the back-end part of plugins), use the [Document Service API](/dev-docs/api/document-service).